Chief of Police

 About the Chief

 Chief Joe Huff's formal police career started with the Nampa Police Department in 1986 when he became an Explorer Scout.
 After that, he was cadet scout and a reserve police officer.
 When he turned 21, he was hired on as a police officer.
 He was sworn in as Nampa’s Police Chief on Jan.
 4, 2016.
 Huff was a lieutenant for six years before he was named chief.

-Chief Huff appointed two captains – one to oversee the administrative nonsworn personnel side of the police department and another to oversee operations and sworn personnel.
+Chief Huff has two appointed captains – one to oversee the administrative nonsworn personnel side of the police department and the other to oversee operations and sworn personnel.

-Brad Daniels is the administrative captain, helping with budgeting and oversight of dispatch and records.
+Brad Daniels is the Operations Captain.
 Daniels has 26 years in law enforcement, including 21 years at NPD and five years with the Canyon County Sheriff’s Office.

 Eric Skoglund is the Administrative Captain.
 Skoglund has 29 years in law enforcement with the Nampa Police Department.